ryan12199/Serverless-Spoon/frontend/README.md

 - Clone the repository.
 - `cd serverlessSpoon/frontend`.
 - Run `npm install`.
-- Run `npm start`
+- Run `npm start`.
-- The site will be avilable locally on http://localhost:3000
+- The site will be avilable locally on http://localhost:3000.